The First World War - Conscription & The War Effort

 Research further, always considering key questions like: How do individuals experience war, and how do those efforts affect the outcomes of wars? and Why were certain historical events “significant”?

 Use available documents on this page or in our larger collection specifically here.
-Follow links to the various online sources referred to in them to research te various contexts for the need for conscription, the efforts of the Canadian government to recruit soldiers, the reactions of different peoples in Canada, etc.
+Follow links to the various online sources to research the various contexts for the need for conscription, the efforts of the Canadian government to recruit soldiers, the reactions of different peoples in Canada, etc.

 To go even further, you could compare different conscription and volunteer experiences in other countries at the time (some documents in our collections refer to these experiences).
 Reflect on whether this process was needed, was good for the country, and on the significance for Canadians, Quebecois, and other groups.